colbyhemond/abap-unit-runner-ci/README.md

-*Not Complete - Work in Progress - Open to help and ideas*

 # ABAP Unit Runner
 This repository is meant for Continuous Integration pipelines, with your common shared development environment in mind.